 Article (Smil, AEI) explains that it will take a long time to transition incrementally from the world's current energy infrastructure.
 The article emphasizes the importance of reduced consumption in achieving more sustainable energy use.
 A shift toward the NewVistas layout could be drastic enough to more closely follow Moore's rate of recovery.

-Web Article (John Miller 2013) argues that renewable wind and solar power are important but their costs continue to be greater than existing low carbon alternatives such as natural gas.
+Web Article (Miller) argues that renewable wind and solar power are important but their costs continue to be greater than existing low carbon alternatives such as natural gas.

 Article (Matthew Wald 2009) describes and evaluates alternatives to fossil fuels.